 “Swordbearer,” Lendra said, still kneeling.
 “There’s no need.
 I can have my devoted males take care of the problem.
 Quickly.
 Quietly.
 Before the rest of the troops are aware.”

 Olara stared down at her overleader.
-What Lendra was not saying was that there was more than the morale at stake here, and Lendra was worried for Olara.
+What Lendra was not saying was that there was more than morale at stake here, and Lendra was worried for Olara.
 Attempting to subdue the Nightmare had a cost.
 Breaking the Nightmare should not be attempted by someone who was tired, certainly not someone as battle-weary as Olara was.
 Worse, she’d freed perhaps a dozen such children in her life already, and that made it that much worse.
 Each time a little more of the terror took hold inside her.
 One could only free so many before paying the price in sanity.

 “Take me to them,” Olara repeated.

 Lendra rose, and marched, leading the way.
 Within a few steps, her guidance was no longer necessary.
 The mindsignal was strong enough that Olara could follow it on her own.
 Already it was sufficiently powerful to send bright shards of pain along her spine.
-Olara stiffled the maniacal laugh that echoed inside her and steeled herself for what was to come.
+Olara stifled the maniacal laugh that echoed inside her and steeled herself for what was to come.
 That it was affecting her already was bad.
 Maybe Lendra was right.
 Maybe she should have these lost ones killed.

 The deep blue of night slid across the land, rushing away as it always did like a person’s last breath.
 Olara glanced up.
-The Source, the great black tetrahedron that hung above them in the center of the sky, had turned to focus the light from its vertices on another part of the world’s interior.
+The Source, the great black tetrahedron that hung above them in the center of the sky, had turned to focus the light from its vertexes on another part of the world’s interior.
 Soon, the thrush beetles would start their buzzing song.

 It would be so easy to change her mind, to turn away from these children the way the Source turned away at evening.
 Olara could rest and give pretty speeches about this tragedy, even use it to stir more feelings of hatred toward the Door Clan.
 How dare they slaughter the hive mothers and leave the children to the Nightmare?
 A mercy killing was the better choice.